 This enhancement provides greater flexibility in generating statements while maintaining appropriate transmission controls.

-Previously, entering a copay moved part of the billed amount to client responsibility immediately.
-This could lead to inaccurate ledger balances, incorrect aging amounts, and confusion when collecting payments.
+Previously, entering a copay immediately moved a portion of the billed amount to client responsibility.
+This could result in inaccurate ledger balances, incorrect aging, and confusion during collections.

-With this update, the copay amount is stored as an estimate and used for collection guidance until the payer determines the actual client responsibility.
+With this update, the copay amount is stored as an estimate and used for collection guidance.
+Client responsibility is established only after the payer adjudicates the claim.

 The Copay label in the Insurance section is updated to Expected Copay to clarify that the amount is an estimate until the claim is adjudicated.